-The two main bumps on this path were uncertainty with net metering and possible panel tariffs, but these will not prove fatal in the future of solar.
+2017, however, has been a year of upheaval for solar in Utah.
+The two main bumps on this path were net metering and federal panel tariffs.
+These, however, will not prove fatal for the future of solar.

 On November 9th a pivotal moment in Utah history occurred.
 The solar industry was able to make a compromise with Rocky Mountain Power.
 In this settlement, the demise of Utah’s thriving solar industry turned into a mere road bump.